Quantum criticality and non-Fermi liquids: the Wilsonian renormalization group perspective: Abstract

 \section{Abstract}

-We develop a thorough theoretical framework based on the nonperturvative renormalization group (RG) {\it a la} Wetterich to tackle the interplay of coupled fermionic and order-parameter fluctuations at metallic quantum critical points with ordering wavevectors $\vec{Q}=\vec{0}$.
+We develop a theoretical framework based on the nonperturvative renormalization group (RG) in the one-particle irreducible (Wetterich) formulation to tackle the interplay of coupled fermionic and order-parameter fluctuations at metallic quantum critical points (QCPs) with ordering wavevector $\vec{Q}=\vec{0}$.
 We consistently treat the dynamical emergence of the Landau damping of the bosonic mode and non-Fermi liquid scaling of fermions upon lowering the cutoff scale.
-The loop integrals of the present theory involve only contributions from fluctuations above the cutoff scale, which drive the system to a non-Fermi liquid RG fixed point of different scaling properties from those obtained within the random phase approximation (RPA) or expansions around it.
-In particular the scaling exponent for the Fermi self-energy acquires the value $\alpha\approx 0.50$ rather than the anticipated $\alpha\approx 0.66$, while the bosonic dynamical exponent $z\approx 2$.
-We demonstrate how results characteristic for the RPA-type fixed-point scaling are recovered in our framework by a questionable procedure of removing the fermionic cutoff much faster than the bosonic one.
+The loop integrals of the present theory involve only contributions from fluctuations above the cutoff scale, which protects the system from developing singular bosonic interactions.
+We emphasize the importance of the nontrivial relative scaling of the bosonic and fermionic cutoffs $\Lambda$ and $\Lambda_f$, which we fix by analyzing the RG flow of the scale-dependent ordering wave-vector $\vec{Q}_\Lambda$.
+Upon neglecting Fermi self-energy in the loop integrals of the functional RG flow, we identify a non-Fermi liquid RG fixed point and recover the features obtained earlier within RPA-type approaches.
+In a subsequent step, we self-consistently include the scaling of the self-energy and the Yukawa coupling.
+We find a generic instability of the non-Fermi liquid RG fixed point.
+This implies, at least at this truncation level, absence of the QCP with $\vec{Q}=\vec{0}$ and development of a first-order phase transition or a phase characterized by $\vec{Q}\neq\vec{0}$.